Kuzbass State Technical University: Campus

 Kuzbass State Technical University has 8 buildings with total area of 102578m., 2,5 hostels (one is for family students), geodesic and ski bases, a group of dining-halls.
 The university has necessary technical devices for computer training of students.
 There are more than 700 PCs and 220 terminals of total use system.
 The university has access to the Internet.

 The book stock of the university's library is more than 500.000 copies (including 250.000 copies of study aids and 270.000 ones of research literature).

-The university has international connections with higher educational institutions and firms of the United States, Canada, Germany, France, Italy, Hungary, Bulgaria, Turkey, China, Mongolia.
-The best students have a chance to study abroad.
+The university has connections with higher educational institutions and firms in the United States, Canada, Germany, France, Italy, Hungary, Bulgaria, Turkey, China, Mongolia.
+The students have a chance to study abroad.